likejin6/RAC1-latent-state-mapping/README.md

 The main conceptual contribution is:

-> converting virtual perturbation-derived regulatory network response information into graph-informed features for latent tumor-state mapping.
+> converting virtual perturbation-derived regulatory network response information into perturbation-informed features for latent tumor-state mapping.

 ---